-The terminal provides all means of input and output functions to the smart card, and cardholders can only trust and rely on the information displayed before their eyes.
-This separation in function between card issuer and terminal owner introduces many kinds of possibilities for attacks.
-Data transmission between the card, terminal and back-end system may be intercepted, and although the information can be encrypted by the smart card, an attacker may still find other ways to anylyse such information.
-The terminal may also displays false information.
-There have been cases where fake ATMs were setup around town centre, tricking innocent cardholders to insert card and enter their PINs to withdraw cash.
+The terminal provides means for input and output functions to a smart card.
+When terminals are not supplied by a card issuig organisation, this introduces many kinds of possibilities for attacks.
+Data transmission between the card, terminal and back-end system may be intercepted, and although the information can be encrypted by the smart card, an attacker may still find other ways to analyse such information.
+The terminal may also display false information.
+There have been cases where fake ATMs were setup around town centre, tricking innocent card-holders to insert card and enter their PINs to withdraw cash.
 Other ways of malicious terminal owners attacks are still being discovered as technology advances.
 For example, a terminal may try to subvert or fail to complete one or more steps in a transaction protocol, leading the system to record falsified information or nothing at all.
-An power analyser may also be attached to the terminal without the cardholder's awareness so during an transaction the power analyser would send and receive disruptive signals in an attempt to alter the transaction data or analyse the power input/output.
+An power analyser may also be attached to the terminal without the cardholder's awareness, so during an transaction the power analyser would send and receive disruptive signals in an attempt to alter the transaction data or analyse the power input/output.
 Because a smart card itself has limited processing capabilities, therefore more responsibilities should be given to the back-end system to monitor suspicious behaviour.
-For users to have their own smart card terminals would be a great advantage in combating such attacks (e.g. supply Pc with readers).
+For users to have their own smart card terminals would be a great advantage in combating such attacks (e.g. PC with integrated readers).